Information for overseas allied health professionals

 Only individuals who are established elsewhere in the European Economic Area (EEA) or Switzerland can apply for temporary registration with the HCPC.
 Temporary registration applies to those applicants who wish to provide professional services in the UK on a temporary and occasional basis.
 Applicants must complete a temporary registration declaration form and must meet the HCPC standards of conduct, performance and ethics.

-There are similar arrangements for Osteopaths who must meet the requirements of the GOsC.
+There are similar arrangements for osteopaths who must meet the requirements of the GOsC.

 Code of practice for ethical recruitment